bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 <a name="callsnp"></a>
 #### 13) Call SNPs
 ** NGS GATK Tools/Unified Genotyper SNP and indel caller
-- BAM file -> marked duplicates
+- BAM file: marked duplicates
-- reference genome -> hg19_chr1.fa
+- reference genome: hg19_chr1.fa
 - The minimum phred-scaled confidence threshold at which variants not at 'trigger' track sites should be emitted (and filtered if less than the calling threshold): 10

-- Basic or Advanced GATK options
+- Basic or Advanced GATK options: Advanced
- Advanced
- Operate on Genomic intervals
+ -- Operate on Genomic intervals: Genomic intervals : created interval in chr1
--- L "create single interval

 File check: